jlibovicky/jlibovicky.github.io/_posts/2016-11-29-What-is-NMT-capable-of.md

 Traditionally, the translation was understood in terms of meaning equivalence.
 A text in a source language has a meaning in that language and we want to produce a text in a target language that has the same meaning, whatever meaning is.
-If we add the assumption of meaning compositionality — the meaning of the text arises from aggregating meaning of smaller parts (i.e., word, colloquial multi-word expressions and idiomatic phrases).
+There was also another assumption that the meaning of the text arises from aggregating meaning of smaller parts (i.e., word, colloquial multi-word expressions and idiomatic phrases).

 If this was really the case, [the phrase-based statistical machine translation](https://en.wikipedia.org/wiki/Statistical_machine_translation)